nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 ### Common linker problems

 Linking can easily go wrong.
-Most often, you will see linker errors about "missing symbols" when the linker could not find a function used in your program or in one of the libraries that you linked against.
+Most often, you will see linker errors about “missing symbols” when the linker could not find a function used in your program or in one of the libraries that you linked against.
 To resolve this problem, have a closer look at the function names that the linker reported: